udacity/create-your-own-adventure/english/Enter-a-dim-reality/Dim_reality.md

-Something happened after you called the magic spell "Alohomora".
+Something strange happended after speaking those magic words..
 You keep your eyes closed, afraid to open them - anticipating a shift to an even stranger place.
 Slowly you open them.
 You blink several times, but there is only darkness.